Ukraine at the 2016 Summer Paralympics: Swimming

 The top two finishers in each Rio medal event at the 2015 IPC Swimming World Championships earned a qualifying spot for their country for Rio.
 Dmytro Vynohradets earned Ukraine a spot after winning gold in the Men's 200m Freestyle S3.
 A silver in the Mixed 4x50m Freestyle Relay 20pts event gave Ukraine its second spot in swimming in Rio.
 Kateryna Istomina earned a silver in the Women's 100m Butterfly S8 event to give Ukraine its third spot in Rio.
-The fourth spot by the Ukraine was earned by Yelyzaveta Mereshko in the Women's 400m Freestyle S6 event where she won a gold medal.
+The fourth spot by Ukraine was earned by Yelyzaveta Mereshko in the Women's 400m Freestyle S6 event where she won a gold medal.
 Anna Stetsenko earned a fifth spot for Ukraine after winning silver in the Women's 50m Freestyle S13.
 Hennadii Boiko grabbed a sixth spot for Ukraine in the Men's 100m Backstroke S1 with a gold, while teammate Anton Kol earned another spot by getting a silver in the event.
 Serhii Palamarchuk earned the country's eighth spot after winning gold in the Men's 100m Backstroke S2.